amcginlay/eks-demos/doc/12-clusterip-services/README.md

 ClusterIP services are intended to establish dynamic communication channels between individual pods inside your cluster.
 To see this in action and troubleshoot problems it often helps to gain peer-level access to your workloads, just as you might do with a regular [jumpbox](https://en.wikipedia.org/wiki/Jump_server) (or bastion host) in the EC2 world.
-With the `kubectl run` command we can conveniently deploy [nginx](https://www.nginx.com) as a standalone pod which will serve as your "jumpbox".
+With the `kubectl run` command you can conveniently deploy [nginx](https://www.nginx.com) as a standalone pod which will serve as your "jumpbox".
 ```bash
 kubectl run jumpbox --image=nginx                                # in default namespace
 sleep 10 && kubectl exec -it jumpbox -- curl http://localhost:80 # test the NGINX welcome page